Smallville season 7

-The seventh season of Smallville, an American television series, began airing on September 27, 2007.
+The seventh season of Smallville, an American television series developed by Alfred Gough and Miles Millar, began airing on September 27, 2007 on The CW.
 The series recounts the early adventures of Kryptonian Clark Kent as he adjusts to life in the fictional town of Smallville, Kansas, during the years before he becomes Superman.
-The seventh season comprises 20 episodes and concluded its initial airing on May 15, 2008, marking the second season to air on The CW television network.
-Regular cast members during season seven include Tom Welling, Michael Rosenbaum, Kristin Kreuk, Allison Mack, Erica Durance, Aaron Ashmore, Laura Vandervoort, and John Glover.
+The seventh season comprises 20 episodes and concluded its initial airing on May 15, 2008.
+Regular cast members during season seven include Tom Welling, Michael Rosenbaum, Kristin Kreuk, Allison Mack, Erica Durance, Aaron Ashmore, Laura Vandervoort, and John Glover, with Ashmore promoted after having a recurring role in season six.
 In addition to bringing in new regular cast members this season, the Smallville team brought in familiar faces from the Superman media history, old villains from the show's past, as well as new DC Comics characters Kara Zor-El and Dinah Lance.

-This season focuses on Clark Kent meeting his biological cousin Kara (Vandervoort), and teaching her how to control her abilities in public; Lana Lang's behavior toward her friends, Lex Luthor, and after it is discovered that she faked her own death; Chloe coming to terms with her newly discovered kryptonite-induced ability; and the secret of the Daily Planets new editor Grant Gabriel.
-Towards the end of the season, Clark faces the dual threat from returning villain Brainiac (James Marsters), and Lex's discovery of his father's secret society who possess the means to control Clark.
-The season culminates with a showdown between Lex and Clark at the Fortress of Solitude, wherein the fortress is brought down, setting the series up for the following season.
+This season focuses on Clark (Welling) meeting his biological cousin Kara (Vandervoort) and teaching her how to control her abilities in public; Lana Lang's (Kreuk) behavior toward her friends and Lex Luthor (Rosenbaum) after it is discovered that she faked her own death; and Chloe Sullivan (Mack) coming to terms with her newly discovered kryptonite-induced ability.
+Towards the end of the season, Clark faces the dual threat from returning villain Brainiac and Lex's discovery of his father Lionel's (Glover) secret society who possess the means to control Clark.
+The season culminates with a showdown between Lex and Clark at the Fortress of Solitude, wherein it is brought down, setting the series up for the following season.

 Smallvilles season seven, along with many other American television shows, was caught in the middle of a contract dispute between the Writers Guild of America, East (WGAE), Writers Guild of America, west (WGAw) and the Alliance of Motion Picture and Television Producers (AMPTP).
-The dispute led to a strike by the writers, which has caused this season to end prematurely with only twenty episodes being produced, instead of the standard twenty-two episodes.
-The strike also forced The CW to push back airdates on several episodes, and cost Allison Mack her directorial debut.
+The dispute led to a strike by the writers, which has caused this season to end prematurely with only 20 episodes being produced, instead of the standard 22 episodes.
+The strike also forced The CW to push back airdates on several episodes, and cost Mack her directorial debut.
 Smallvilles season seven slipped in the ratings, averaging 3.7 million viewers weekly, and the series ranked as the 175th most-watched television series, out of 220, for the 2007–08 television year.